jousefm/Mega-Course-MATLAB/README.md

                                           <a href="https://www.youtube.com/user/TheEngiineer/">slides</a> |
                                           <a href="https://www.patreon.com/posts/matlab-special-29802756">code </a><br/><br/></div>
                                           <p>This video will discuss special values like Pi as well as the Euler's number e, cover real and complex as well as NaN values.
 There is also a quick intro to logical operators, trigonometric functions as well as
                                           the exponential and logarithmic function.
 A small intro to bracketing will also be covered.
-Duration: 20 minutes - GOING LIVE SEPTEMBER, 15th 2019</p></td>
+Duration: 20 minutes - Public for Patreons already otherwise September, 15th 2019</p></td>
         <td width="50%"><a href="https://www.patreon.com/posts/matlab-special-29802756"><img alt="Special Values & Operators" src="Images/Video6.png"/></td>
     </tr>
        </tr>